 A Predictor-Corrector-Method for the Robot-assisted Assembly of Optical Systems

 Nowadays, an automated and individual assembly of optical system is not possible yet.
-This is due to the increasing demand on miniaturization and high rejection rates during the assembly.
-To overcome this problem, optical systems integrate active and/or passive adjustment mechanisms for each critical optical component to maintain the high demands on tolerances (such as in interferometric devices) in order to preserve the system’s functionality.
-In turn, this also leads to increased production and labor costs.
+This is due to increasing demands on miniaturization and high rejection rates during the assembly.
+To overcome this problem, optical systems integrate active and/or passive adjustment mechanisms for each critical optical component to maintain the high demands on tolerances in order to preserve the system’s functionality (such as in interferometric devices).
+Unfortunately, in turn, the active adjustment may also lead to increased production and labor costs.

-This research project deals with the function-oriented assembly of optical system which in turn leads to lower tolerances on optical components and positioning systems.
-Furthermore, lower rejection rates of optical components can be realized during the assembly .
+This research project deals with the function-oriented assembly of optical system which shall lead to lower tolerances on optical components and positioning systems.
+Furthermore, lower rejection rates of optical components are to be realized during the assembly .

-The experimental setup consists of a positioning and optical system which needs to be assembled.
+The experimental setup consists of a positioning system and an optical system which needs to be assembled.
 A macro-micro-manipulator including gripper is employed as positioning system which is characterized by a large workspace and high positioning precision.
-A Michelson interferometer is prototypically utilized as optical system which has a wavefront sensor at the end of its optical train.
-The wavefront sensor can be utilized to infer the position of optical components via identification methods and therefore adapt the simulation model to adhere to reality.
+A Michelson interferometer is prototypically employed as optical system which has a wavefront sensor at the end of its optical train.
+The wavefront sensor can be utilized to infer the position of optical components via identification methods and therefore adapt to the simulation model to adhere to reality as close as possible.